 Types of custom packaging samples

-At PackMojo, we offer 4 types of sampling options based on your needs.
+At PackMojo, we offer a range of sampling options based on your needs.
 We'll summarize them here below, and more details about each sample type, including pricing and refund policies, can be found here.

 1 - Sample Kit